Long Term Effects of Alcohol On The Body

 In moderation, drinking alcohol is often used as a way for friends to spend time together and enjoy celebrations.
 However, when an individual becomes dependent on alcohol and indulges in frequent heavy binges or regular heavy drinking, alcohol can become a danger.
 Not only is there a risk of developing alcoholism, but alcohol can also wreak havoc on the body, causing various different types of damage that can lead to future physical and mental disease and even become life-threatening.

 Alcohol contains toxins that interact with various organs, including the brain, to create its effects.
 With long-term, heavy use of alcohol, these toxins can result in damage to those organs and body systems, resulting in disease.
-This damage touches on various organ systems and includes:
+This damage touches on various organ systems.

 Much has been made of certain studies showing that mild to moderate alcohol consumption can be beneficial to the heart and circulatory system – that is, about two drinks per day for men and one for women.
 However, this is a dangerous excuse for drinking because studies have also shown that extensive alcohol consumption can result in a type of heart damage called alcoholic cardiomyopathy.
 This damage, as described in a study from Current Atherosclerosis Reports, affects the left ventricle of the heart, which is the main pump that delivers oxygenated blood throughout the body.
 Cardiomyopathy results in changes to the left ventricle, including:

 These issues, in turn, can lead to heart failure.
 A number of studies have demonstrated that people suffering from alcoholism who have experienced heart failure symptoms have been drinking heavily for 10 years or more.
 The Journal of Cardiovascular Medicine also indicates that 3-40 percent of people diagnosed with idiopathic dilated cardiomyopathy have engaged in excessive alcohol intake.